-The Institute is home to nearly 250 staff including over 120 working in research and teaching, 70 in knowledge services, communications and the library and about 200 students at any one time.
-But the IDS community extends far beyond, encompassing an extensive network of over 360 partners, over 2100 alumni and hundreds of former staff across the development community worldwide.
+The Institute is home to approximately 230 staff and 200 students at any one time.
+But the IDS community extends far beyond, encompassing an extensive network of over over 360 partners, 3,000 alumni and hundreds of former staff.

 Find out more about our work

-- Our achievements: Read our Annual Report and find out about our vision and strategy.
+- Our achievements: Read our Annual Review and find out about our vision and strategy.

 - Working at IDS: Find out about current job vacancies.

-- Research: Browse the range of themes we work on and find out more about our multidisciplinary research teams and flagship research programmes.
+- Research: Browse the range of themes we work on and find out more about our multidisciplinary research clusters and flagship research programmes.

 - Studying: Find out more about our postgraduate Masters courses, our popular PhD research programme, and our professional training courses.

-- Information: Explore our highly-regarded knowledge services and the IDS-hosted British Library for Development Studies.
+- Information: Explore our highly-regarded and IDS-hosted British Library for Development Studies.